Watching a crucifixion in the Philippines isn’t the first thing you think of when you imagine this friendly Southeast Asian archipelago.

 I gave myself a few days in a hotel to gather my bearings first in Angeles City, before getting a paid taxi to San Pedro Cutud.

-Angeles is so, so so, so sleazy, it makes Pattaya look like The Maldives.
+Angeles is so, so so, so sleazy, it makes Pattaya look like The Garden of Eden.

 Other Countries That Reenact Jesus’ Crucifixion